 Campus Demonstrations and Protests

-Campus demonstrations—such as marches, meetings, picketing, and rallies—will be peaceful and non-obstructive.
-Student demonstrations are permitted, provided that participants are not violating the Honor Code or Student Code of Conduct.
+Campus demonstrations—such as marches, meetings, picketing, and rallies—will be peaceful and non obstructive.
+Student demonstrations are permitted, provided that participants are not violating the Honor Code or Code of Social Conduct.
 It is against College policy to cause, incite or participate in any disturbance that presents, causes, or creates a significant risk of, physical or emotional harm to others, and/or damage and/or destruction of property.
 Such violations might include but are not limited to the following:

 - Actions, explicit or implied threats, or gestures, which place a person in reasonable fear of unwelcome physical contact or harm.